ripienaar/free-for-dev/README.md

 * [Zipcodestack](https://zipcodestack.com) - Free Zip Code API and Postal Code Validation.
 Ten thousand free requests/month.
 * [Zuplo](https://zuplo.com/) - Add API Key authentication, rate limiting, and developer documentation to any API in minutes.
 The free plan offers up to 10 projects, unlimited production edge environments, 250 API keys, 100K monthly requests, and 1GB egress.
 * [OpenWeb Ninja](https://www.openwebninja.com/) - Extremely comprehensive real-time SERP and public data APIs: Google Search, Shopping, Jobs, Images, Lens, News, Google Maps Businesses / Places, Reviews, Photos, Website Emails and Social Contacts Scraper, Amazon, Yelp and more.
 All APIs include a free tier with 100 to 200 free monthly requests.
+* [Tavily AI](https://tavily.com/) - API for online serach and rapid insights and comprehensive research, with the capability of organization of research results.
+1000 request/month for the Free tier with No credit card required.

 **[⬆️ Back to Top](#table-of-contents)**